 Our grapevines were finally planted in the summer of 2013 with help from many friends from near and far.
 The trellising posts and dripper system were installed, and each grapevine was planted by hand.
 Young grapevines were protected from deer and other ravenous herbivores by a large fence that was built to encircle the part of the property in which the vineyards, house, and yurt were situated.

 Since that time, the grapevines have become established and have flourished considerably.
 We continue to nurture them using natural methods.
 Additionally, Chris has been making wine using grapes from our diverse partner vineyards.
-Now, Michael and Maria have joined the Terragena team as vineyard caretakers, and we are all excited to find out what the land has in store for us as the adventure continues.
+Michael and Maria joined the Terragena team in 2016 as vineyard caretakers.